tessgi/TessGiWebsite/content/pages/the-mission/extended.md

 Our [approved programs page](https://heasarc.gsfc.nasa.gov/docs/tess/approved-programs.html#cycle-4) provides the full list of accepted Cycle 4 proposals.

-To date there have been over 700 publications utilizing the TESS data.
-Now in the extended mission the number of publications related to non-exoplanet science (57%) have overtaken those focusing on exoplanets only (43%), see our [publications page](https://heasarc.gsfc.nasa.gov/docs/tess/publications.html) for more information.
+To date, there have been over 700 publications utilizing the TESS data.
+Now, in the extended mission, the number of publications related to non-exoplanet science (57%) have overtaken those focusing on exoplanets only (43%).
+Check our [publications page](https://heasarc.gsfc.nasa.gov/docs/tess/publications.html) for more information.